adzerk/zerkel/README.md

 ## Clientside

-Precompiled a Zerkel querDies can be evaluated in a browser client, as well.
+Precompiled a Zerkel queries can be evaluated in a browser client, as well.

 In NodeJS: